Phase1es2/ML-Sys-DevOps/README.md

 optional "difficulty" points you are attempting. -->

 **Strategy:**
-- Establish an ETL pipeline using Apache Airflow to automate data ingestion, transformation, and model retraining.
+- Establish an ETL pipeline using Apache Airflow to automate image ingestion, preprocessing (downscaling to simulate low-resolution input), and periodic retraining.
-- Regularly update datasets with new images to ensure the model remains accurate against emerging deepfake techniques.

 **Justification:**
-- Automating the data pipeline reduces manual intervention and ensures up-to-date training data.
-- Continuous updates help improve model generalizability and robustness.
+- Continuous updates improve model robustness against varied image degradations.
+- Automation reduces operational overhead.

 **Implementation Details:**
 - **Dataset Updates:** Scheduled every two weeks.
-- **Model Retraining:** Triggered by significant data changes or when performance drift is detected.
+- **Model Retraining:** Triggered based on monitored performance thresholds.

 <!-- Make sure to clarify how you will satisfy the Unit 3 requirements,  and which